siddhant-uic/Banking_DBMS/README.md

 3. Navidha Jain - 2020223 - navidha20223@iiitd.ac.in
 4. Devyani Koshal - 2020055 - devyani20055@iiitd.ac.in

-Find the final project report with all the queries in  DBMS_EndEval_REPORT.pdf.
+Find the final project report with all the queries in  DBMS_EndEval_REPORT.pdf
 Find all queries in DBMS_EndEval_REPORT.sql

-Backend server implemented using Express.js in the backend branch.
+Backend server implemented using Express.js in the backend branch
 Frontend implemented using Flutter in the frontend branch